turbaevsky/indicators/doc/PI_DB_TS.md

 originates from station radioactive or contaminated material.
 We currently take this dose and divide by the total number of stations and add the result to each unit's total whole body dose.
-Is it appropriate to include this nonstation dose in the CRE?_
+Is it appropriate to include this non-station dose in the CRE?_

 Based on the indicator definition, the indicator is measuring exposure "at the facility".
 Even though the material originated on-site, only (and all) exposure to monitored personnel on-site should be counted.
-Nonstation dose should not be counted.
+Non-station dose should not be counted.

 _Regarding Standby Emergency AC generators (2 out of 4 required), is a station penalized for the unavailability of one or two generators if